Paolo Scaroni

-Paolo Scaroni (born 28 November 1946) is an Italian businessman and banker, currently the chairman of Enel and A.C.
-Milan.
+Paolo Scaroni (born 28 November 1946) is an Italian businessman and banker, currently the chairman of Enel and AC Milan.
 Between 2002 and 2014 he was the CEO (chief executive officer) of Italian energy companies Enel and Eni.

 Education

 In 1969, Scaroni graduated from Bocconi University of Milan in the field of economics.
 In 1973, he obtained an MBA from Columbia Business School.

 Career

 In 1969, Scaroni joined Chevron Corporation for three years.
-After obtaining MBA, Scaroni was an associate at McKinsey & Company.
-In 1973, he joined Saint-Gobain, where he held different positions, culminating with his appointment as president of flat glass division.
+After obtaining MBA, he was an associate at McKinsey & Company.
+In 1973, Scaroni joined Saint-Gobain, where he held different positions, culminating with his appointment as president of flat glass division.
 In 1985, he was appointed CEO of Techint.
 In 1996, he moved to the United Kingdom to become chief executive officer of Pilkington.

 Enel and Eni

-From May 2002 to May 2005, he served as CEO of Enel, Italy's leading electricity company.
-At Enel, Scaroni made a real breakthrough by abandoning the traditional multi-utility corporate model, supported by his predecessor Franco Tatò, in favour of placing greater focus on the core energy business.
+From May 2002 to May 2005, Scaroni served as CEO of Enel, Italy's leading electricity company.
+At Enel, he made a real breakthrough by abandoning the traditional multi-utility corporate model, supported by his predecessor Franco Tatò, in favour of placing greater focus on the core energy business.
 Under his mandate, Enel created a separate wind energy unit and, for the first time, Enel was included in the Dow Jones Sustainability Index.
 In 2005, he was appointed CEO of ENI, the Italian multinational energy company, considered one of the seven world supermajors.
 In his nine years at ENI, Scaroni reduced the weight of oil in favour of natural gas, seen as an intermediate transition combustible in the path toward even more sustainable sources.
 In 2012, Eni was included in the Carbon Performance Leadership Index, which scores companies based on their commitment to transparency and environmental leadership.
 During Scaroni's tenure, ENI's net worth increased from €39 billion to €61 billion.
 He left his role in 2014.